MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition-24h2-release.md

 - **3 months until "end of support" date:** Provide a **warning notice** in Central Administration and the SharePoint Management Shell informing the admin that the current build is approaching the end of support, and they should install a newer update.

 - **Beyond "end of support" date:** Provide an **error** notice in Central Administration and the SharePoint Management Shell informing the admin that the current build is no longer supported, and they should install a newer update.
-This error will also appear in the Windows Application Event Log.
+This error also appears in the Windows Application Event Log.

-Here is an example of the warnings that would be shown one year after the June 2024 update was installed:
+Here's an example of the warnings that would be shown one year after the June 2024 update was installed:

 :::image type="content" source="../media/whats-new-24h2-warning-1.png" alt-text="Screenshot of warnings." lightbox="../media/whats-new-24h2-warning-1.png":::